satyamsah/sanfrancisco-bus-reverse-proxy-app/README.md

 dockerfile and docker-compose : one way to start the reverse-proxy service

-shell scripts : second way to start he reverse-proxy service and test the service
+shell scripts : second way to start the reverse-proxy service and test the everse-proxy service